EagleShot/Moon/_posts/2019-02-13-Social media and fake news.md

 layout: post
 title: Social Media and Fake news
 tags: ["Senior Seminar","AI"]
-excerpt: "The impact of fake news in social media and it's impact on the World."
+excerpt: "The impact of fake news in social media and it's impact on the World"
 comments: true
 ---